polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/well-known-relay.md

 Also, notice that instead of a WebSocket URL, which would have been the address of a client, we used `WellKnownChain.polkadot`, which represents the chainspec for the Polkadot network.

-You can provide any of these network names:
+You can provide any of these network ids:
 - `polkadot`
 - `ksmcc3`
 - `westend2`